radgrad/docusaurus2/docs/users/demo/login.md

 ---
-title: Landing Page and Logging in
+title: Login as Dora
-sidebar_label: Landing Page
+sidebar_label: Student Login
 ---

 To login to the UHM/DEMO instance, please navigate in your browser to [https://radgrad.dev](https://radgrad.dev).
 You should get to a landing page that looks similar to this: